bujutilavanya548/portfolio/README.md

-# portfolio
-Personal portfolio showcasing my skills and projects
+# Personal Portfolio – Bujuti Lavanya

+This repository contains my personal portfolio website built using **HTML and CSS**.
+It showcases my skills, projects, and learning journey in Computer Science(AI&ML).